Reporting and monitoring – DQ7-10

 • learner progression from Levels 1–4 to higher level study.

-TEOs can view their EPIs, and the EPIs of other DQ7-10 funded TEOs, using the My Performance and Tertiary Performance information products in DXP Ngā Kete.
+You can view your EPIs, and those of other DQ7-10 funded TEOs, using the My Performance and Tertiary Performance information products in DXP Ngā Kete.

-For further information on how EPIs are defined and calculated, please see Performance of tertiary education organisations.
+For details on how EPIs are defined and calculated, see Performance of tertiary education organisations.

 Other monitoring

-• achievement against any other performance standards agreed in the Investment Plan, including any minimum achievement levels
+• achievement against other performance standards agreed in your Investment Plan, including any minimum achievement levels

 • compliance with DQ7-10 funding conditions and legislative requirements

-• achievement of parity with respect to participation and EPIs for target learner groups set out in the Tertiary Education Strategy, and
+• achievement of parity for target learner groups set out in the Tertiary Education Strategy

 • achievement of other expectations that we communicate to TEOs.

-Monitoring compliance with funding c76xzonditions includes, but is not limited to, Annual Maximum Fee Movement requirements.
+Monitoring compliance includes, but is not limited to, Annual Maximum Fee Movement requirements.

 Benchmarking

-Tertiary education institutions (TEIs) must participate in benchmarking, which contributes to enhancing institutional capability, and performance and sustainability in the sector.
+Tertiary education institutions (TEIs) must participate in benchmarking, which contributes to enhancing institutional capability, performance and sustainability.

-We approve DQ7-10 funding as a total dollar value (not an EFTS volume).
-A TEO is expected to manage its enrolments effectively and in accordance with its Investment Plan.
+DQ7-10 funding is approved as a total dollar value, not an EFTS volume.
+You are expected to manage enrolments effectively and in line with your Investment Plan.

-For further information on over or under-delivery, see Consequences for delivery over 105% of DQ3-7 and DQ7-10 funding.
+For further information, see Consequences for delivery over 105% of DQ3-7 and DQ7-10 funding.